balazsgerlei/AndroidSecurityEvolution/README.md

 [Security Enhancements in Android 8.0](https://source.android.com/docs/security/enhancements/enhancements80)

-* JavaScript evaluation runs in a separate process in WebViews so JavaScript code cannot access the app's memory so easily, see [https://android-developers.googleblog.com/2017/06/whats-new-in-webview-security.html](https://android-developers.googleblog.com/2017/06/whats-new-in-webview-security.html)
+* JavaScript evaluation runs in a separate process in `WebView` so JavaScript code cannot access the app's memory so easily, see [https://android-developers.googleblog.com/2017/06/whats-new-in-webview-security.html](https://android-developers.googleblog.com/2017/06/whats-new-in-webview-security.html)
 * `WebView` respects [Network Security Config](https://developer.android.com/training/articles/security-config) and `cleartextTrafficPermitted` flag (on older Android version it loads HTTP sites even if clear text traffic should not be allowed by the config), see [https://developer.android.com/about/versions/oreo/android-8.0-changes#o-sec](https://developer.android.com/about/versions/oreo/android-8.0-changes#o-sec)
 * [Safe Browsing API](https://developer.android.com/develop/ui/views/layout/webapps/managing-webview#safe-browsing) added to `WebView`, see [https://developer.android.com/about/versions/oreo/android-8.0#wv](https://developer.android.com/about/versions/oreo/android-8.0#wv) so users would be warned when trying to navigating to a potentially unsafe website (verified by [Google Safe Browsing](https://developers.google.com/safe-browsing/)) if enabled
 * `FLAG_SECURE` `Window` flag is supported more and disallows taking screenshots of the screen where this is set.